I know, I know, I have been promising a

 "[Swedish] police [have] started a campaign in which bracelets with

-Policeavspärrat #tafsainte (Police cordon
+the message Policeavspärrat #tafsainte (Police cordon

 #dontgrope) were handed out.
 The campaign has upset many in